Sacroiliac joint syndrome

 The examiner will have you lie on a table with both legs brought up to the chest.
-You will then shift to the side of the table, so that one buttock is over the edge.
-The unsupported leg drops over the edge and the supported leg is flexed.
+You will then shift to the side of the table so that one buttock is over the edge.
+The unsupported leg drops over the edge and the supporting leg is flexed.
 In this position, SI joint problems will occur due to stress to the joint.

 The heel of one leg is crossed on top of the opposite knee, and the top knee is pressed down to test for hip mobility and pain.